Parenting in KFL&A

 Now that your baby is 6 months old, they may be ready to start solid food.
 This is a big milestone that you can enjoy sharing with your baby.
 Here are some things to remember as you start offering your baby solids.

-• Offer your baby a variety of textures (not only purees) starting at 6 months.
+• Offer your baby a variety of soft textures and finger foods (not only purees) starting at 6 months.

 • Sharing spoons with your baby can transfer bacteria from your mouth to theirs.
 This can be the cause of cavities for your child.